JaroGee/42SG_C_Piscine/README.md

 #### 6. Extracting the questions

-   - The exam folder will usually be provided as a compressed file or mounted directory.
+   - When you access the exam shell, you’ll see brief on-screen instructions and a folder for the current question you’re attempting.

-   - Extract or copy it into your home directory before starting.
+   - Each question appears one at a time — complete and submit it before moving on to the next.

    - Open another terminal or VScode to work on exam questions.